marcusmariano/GettingandCleaningData/README.md

 ### File in the directory

-These are some file in the this directory, the most important is:
+These is a file in the this directory:

 * run_analysis.R